Chugiak, Anchorage

 Aerial view of Chugiak in June 2006.
 The main commercial strip along the Old Glenn Highway and Loretta French Park comprise the foreground of the view.

-Chugiak (/ˈtʃuːɡiːæk/) is an unincorporated community in the Municipality of Anchorage in the U.S. state of Alaska, situated approximately 20 mi northeast of downtown Anchorage.
+Chugiak (/ˈtʃuːɡiːæk/) is an unincorporated community in Anchorage, Alaska, situated approximately 20 mi northeast of downtown Anchorage.

 Geography

 Chugiak is located between Eagle River to the south and Eklutna to the north, and between Knik Arm to the west and Chugach State Park to the east, where the Chugach Mountains lie.

 History

 Needels Loop, near the intersection of the Old Glenn Highway and North Birchwood Loop Road, in 1982.
 The street has since been paved.

 The settlement along the Palmer Highway in an area that had been home to Denai’ina Athabascans for thousands of years was named "Chugiak" on February 17, 1947, by pioneering white residents.
 "Chugiak" is said to have come from a Dena'ina Athabascan word meaning "place of many places".
 Chugiak was first heavily settled in the 1950s, primarily by the homesteading by former military personnel who had served in Alaska during World War II.
 It is currently one of the main sites of suburban expansion near Anchorage.